Where to Start Looking to Find a College in Washington DC

 The Reach4Success website is a program that originated with the Consortium of Universities of the Washington Metropolitan Area.
 The website provides information on the College Information Center where students and families can get help completing admission and financial aid applications.
 The website has a calendar that lists college admissions related events.
 The resources section provides useful links to other websites rather than provide its own information.

 The District of Columbia College Access Program (DC-CAP) provides resources to public high school students including counseling, scholarships, and advisor support through college.
+The organization also provides college tours.
 Students can contact DC-CAP advisors in their local high school.

 |Top Ten Colleges Applied To|